 Rotator cuff.
-Name of a group of muscles and tendons that rotate the shoulder.
+Name of a group of muscles and tendons that rotate and raise the shoulder.

 Bursa.
-A closed space between 2 moving surfaces that has a small amount of lubricating fluid inside; located between the rotator cuff muscle layer and the outer layer of large, bulky muscles.
+A closed space between 2 moving surfaces that has a small amount of lubricating fluid inside.
+It is located between the rotator cuff muscle layer and the outer layer of large, bulky muscles.

 Banerjee, Rahul, MD,Bellendir, Trina, MSPT, CLT,Dozier, Tennille, RN, BSN, RDMS,Joseph, Thomas N., MD